 For inquiries or contact forms on your website, you might consider using an email address like:

-Using a specific email address for inquiries will help funnel all your leads into one inbox, which can help you keep track and stay on top of your business.
-To create these types of email addresses, first check with your website host to see if they offer custom email addresses for your domain — many of the ones named earlier do offer this service.
+Using a specific email address for inquiries will help funnel all your leads into one inbox.
+This can help you keep track and stay on top of your business.
+To create these types of email addresses, first check with your website host to see if they offer custom email addresses for your domain.
+Many of the hosts named earlier offer this service.
 You can also use Microsoft Office 365 or Gmail.

 Secondly, solopreneurs should explore email marketing.
 This type of marketing may look different for solopreneuers than for larger businesses, but it’s still effective.
 Building an email list can be one of the best investments you can make in your business, helping to drive purchases, boost customer retention, and provide a great return on investment.
 Popular email marketing tools for small businesses include MailChimp and Constant Contact.

 Social media is key for introducing potential customers or clients to your business.
-Of many marketing activities, social media is a top-of-the-funnel tactic that is perfect for educating customers about the benefits of your products or services and building a community of fans.
+Of many marketing activities, social media is a top-of-the-funnel tactic.
+It’s perfect for educating customers about the benefits of your products or services and building a community of fans.
 There are tools like Hootsuite and Buffer that allow you to share content across multiple social media platforms (like Facebook, LinkedIn, and Instagram) all at once.

 When you’re just starting out as a business owner, the financials can feel overwhelming — especially if you’ve never done any bookkeeping before.
-But a tool that helps you keep track of how much money you have coming in and going out will help you stay organized.
-Accounting tools can even send invoices to clients and help you predict how much you’ll need to set aside for taxes.
+A tool that helps you keep track of how much money you have coming in and going out will help you stay organized.
+Accounting tools can even send invoices to clients.
+And they can help you predict how much you’ll need to set aside for taxes.
 Accounting software like QuickBooks or Wave are great options for solopreneurs.